-PBS has released the trailer for Dolores, a feature documentary about Dolores Huerta’s life and fight for social justice.
+PBS is now streaming the full feature documentary Dolores, about Dolores Huerta’s life and fight for social justice.

 “In this consolidated, never-before-seen collection of personal memories, historical documentation and compelling first-person narrative, Dolores Huerta emerges as more than just a footnote to 20th century America – she proves to be a true American hero,” says Director Peter Brett.